Citrix NetScaler ADC/Gateway OOB Buffer Read DoS

 Vulnerability Analysis

 CVE-2023-6549 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.
+This vulnerability is known to be actively exploited by threat actors in an automatable fashion.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality, with no impact on integrity, and a high impact on availability.

 What is a Buffer Overflow Vulnerability?